vancauwe/MeToo/README.md

 From most factual and clean to more interpreting and subjective Data Handling:

-- Which hashtags and users were the more associated to #metoo ?
-Who are the main influencers and targets ? (@)

-- Did this mobilization rely more on tweets (personal stories), or on reply/retweets (sharing to show support) ?
+Temporal Analysis:
+{data presented in Data Exploration Notebook}

-- How did it start, how did it spread in time and in space ?
+How did it start, how did it spread in time and in space ?
 Can we clearly identify the origin of the movement ?
 Are there key moments ?
 Can we correlate activity peaks with public events (accused star, public affairs, etc.) ?

-How global is it ?
-How did people from different countries react (cultural aspect) ?
+Sentimental Analysis:
+{data extracted into features_per_tweet.csv}

-- How did the public opinion react ?
+How did the public opinion react ?
 Which were the main hot topics discussed ? (sentiment analysis, natural language processing, lexical fields)

+Gender Analysis:
+{data extracted into genderData.csv}
-- What was the role of men within this movement ?
+What was the role of men within this movement ?
 Can we associate #metoo movement with a gender debate ?

-- Is it more a popular or a political movement ?
-How much is it a backlash against Trump administration ?

-Trying to use the above questions to answer more precise and controversial questions:
+Open ended data interpretation Question:

 - Group effect, cathartic experience, collecting together, showing the example...
 How did technology and social media give women a voice and a sense of bravery in calling out ?
 Did it spun out of control ?
 Is there a danger of witch-hunt effect ?
 Could a similar movement have happened without social media ?

 # Datasets

-**OPTION 1**
-Ideally use :
 [metootweets.csv](https://data.world/rdeeds/350k-metoo-tweets), raw CSV database, Ryan Deed.

 Which has the following features: